Pylons/pyramid/docs/getting_started/quick_glance.rst

 view.
 The ``hello_view`` (available at the URL ``/howdy``) has a link to the ``redirect_view``, which shows issuing a redirect to the final view.

+Earlier we saw ``config.add_view`` as one way to configure a view.
+This section introduces ``@view_config``.
+Pyramid's configuration supports :term:`imperative configuration`, such as the ``config.add_view`` in the previous example.
+You can also use :term:`declarative configuration`, in which a Python :term:`decorator` is placed on the line above the view.
+Both approaches result in the same final configuration, thus usually, it is simply a matter of taste.

 .. note::